Travel 3 minutes 13 September 2024

 4. Soba

-Soba is a popular comfort food for Tokyo natives.
-Even today, people enjoy the tradition of soba-mae—having alcoholic drinks and dishes such as sobagaki (buckwheat dough), itawasa (sliced fish paste with wasabi), and dashimaki tamago (rolled omelette made with egg and dashi) before ending the meal with soba.
-And like the Japanese saying that ‘soba should be swallowed rather than chewed,’ gulping down a serving of cold zaru soba before promptly leaving the restaurant has become another hip trend.
+Soba remains a beloved comfort food for Tokyo natives, with a tradition called soba-mae still enjoyed today.
+This ritual involves sipping alcoholic drinks and savoring dishes like sobagaki (buckwheat dough), itawasa (sliced fish paste with wasabi), and dashimaki tamago (rolled omelette with egg and dashi) before finishing the meal with soba.
+Another trendy practice—inspired by the Japanese saying that “soba should be swallowed rather than chewed,”—is gulping down a serving of cold zaru soba and swiftly leaving the restaurant, echoing the energy of the city.

 Edosoba Hosokawa

-Located close to the Edo-Tokyo Museum (currently closed for renovations), this soba restaurant is graceful and elegant.
+Located close to the Edo-Tokyo Museum (currently closed for renovations), this Bib Gourmand soba restaurant is graceful and elegant.
 The soba noodles are delicious served on their own, but the special seasonal dishes are worth a try too.
-Many customers come by for the large conger eel tempura dish.
+The large conger eel tempura dish is an Inspector favorite.

 Search for The Best Soba restaurants in Tokyo.